 As NQF prepares to implement the pilot, it will evaluate the need to comply with the Paperwork Reduction Act on any surveys or questionnaires sent to more than nine individuals.
-If the strategies and tactics that NQF implements in step one are successful, NQF expects to see an increase in the post-implementation number of feedback submissions, and a higher rate of click-throughs on outreach emails and the Measure Feedback Tool access points on the post-implementation quantitative metrics (goal 1).
-NQF also expects an increase in stakeholder-reported awareness and understanding of the Measure Feedback Tool and opportunities to submit measure feedback (goal 2).
+If the strategies and tactics that NQF implements in step one are successful, NQF expects to see an increase in the postimplementation number of feedback submissions, and a higher rate of click-throughs on outreach emails and the Measure Feedback Tool access points on the post-implementation quantitative metrics (Committee goal 1).
+NQF will monitor for the unintended consequence of generating an increase in the number of complaints about measures by using an increase in the volume of feedback as a metric of success.
+In step 2, NQF will assess the quality of feedback as a balancing measure to ensure that the quality of feedback increases alongside the volume of feedback.
+In this step, NQF also expects an increase in stakeholder-reported awareness and understanding of the Measure Feedback Tool and opportunities to submit measure feedback (Committee goal 2).
 Forecasted and actual staff level of effort will enable NQF to understand the resources requirements to support scaling up and rolling out strategies that are evaluated as successful during the pilot.

-From a qualitative perspective, NQF will develop and administer a survey and/or conduct key informant interviews and/or focus groups with individuals and organizations at the beginning, during, and at the end of the proposed pilot.
-The purpose of this assessment is to understand end-user awareness of the opportunities to provide measure feedback and the NQF Measure Feedback Tool, explore end-user understanding of how and when measure feedback can be used, and learn more about end-user motivators for submitting measure feedback to NQF.
+From a qualitative perspective, NQF will develop and administer a survey and/or conduct key informant interviews and/or focus groups with individuals and organizations at the beginning, during, and end of the proposed pilot.
+The purpose of this assessment is to understand awareness of the opportunities to provide measure feedback and the NQF Measure Feedback Tool, understanding of how and when measure feedback can be used, and motivators for submitting measure feedback to NQF.
 The target sample of participants for these surveys will be those who have never submitted measure feedback, those who have seldom submitted measure feedback, and those who frequently submit measure feedback to NQF.
-Early qualitative data from external stakeholders indicating positive acceptance of the pilot and enthusiasm to participate will help to inform whether NQF needs to conduct more in-depth stakeholder engagement prior to testing further strategies and tactics in the pilot.
-Qualitative data on the source where users learned about the opportunity to submit feedback and motivators for feedback will help to inform refinements of strategies that may not be achieving desired results during step one, and the broader rollout of successful strategies during steps two and three.
+Early qualitative data from external stakeholders indicating positive acceptance of the pilot and enthusiasm to participate will help to inform whether NQF needs to conduct more in-depth stakeholder engagement prior to testing further strategies and tactics.
+Qualitative data on the source where users learned about the opportunity to submit feedback and motivators for feedback will help to inform refinements of strategies that may not be achieving desired results during step one, and the broader roll out of successful strategies during steps two and three.